nkyorov/terraform-template-repository/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have performed a self-review of my own code.
 - [ ] I have commented on my code, particularly in hard-to-understand areas.
 - [ ] I have made corresponding changes to the documentation.
-- [ ] My changes generate no new warnings.
 - [ ] I have added tests that prove my fix is effective or that my feature works.
-- [ ] New and existing unit tests pass locally with my changes.
 - [ ] Any dependent changes have been merged and published in downstream modules.

 ## Additional Information (if any):